Creating an Accessible Bathroom

 While you have your chair out from your chair squats, let’s add another lower body workout for seniors.
 Back leg raises are a great move to work the hamstrings and glutes and a similar movement is used in a lot of barre, yoga, and ballet classes.

 Stand behind a chair and slowly lift one leg straight back without bending your knees or pointing your toes.
 Instead, flex your foot downward.
 Hold that pose for one to five seconds, depending on your strength level.
-Repeat this ten to fifteen times per leg.
+Repeat this 10-15 times per leg.
 If you want to try mixing it up, pulse five times while your leg is at its highest point to maintain tension in the muscle.
 More variations can be found in this barre-inspired video.
 You’ll have a better shaped behind in no time!

 To help you relax after your exercising program, rejuvenate your body and relax your mind in a hot bath.
 A ComfortSeries bathtub can help your body recover.